George Michael Genovese

 George played in 1940 and 1941 for the Hamilton Red Wings in the Class D PONY League.
-In 1942 while with the Asheville Tourists in the Class B Piedmont League he got his draft notice and was allowed to finish the season and then inducted into the Army Signal Corps which was later part of the Army Air Force.
+In 1942 while with the Asheville Tourists in the Class B Piedmont League he got his draft notice and was allowed to finish the season and then was inducted into the Army Signal Corps which was later part of the Army Air Force.
 He received his training at Drew Field, FL where he played baseball while attending radar school.
 He was then sent to the Pacific where he was at Okinawa.
 He was discharged from the service in March 1946.

 Genovese returned to baseball and spent the 1946 season with the Lynchburg Cardinals in the Piedmont League.
 In 1947 he played for the Omaha Cardinals in the Class A Western League.
 In 1948 he left the Cardinals chain, and was with the Denver Bears of the Western League and the Hollywood Stars of the Class AAA Pacific Coast League.
 The 1949 season was again with Hollywood.
 After the season, he was drafted by the Washington Senators in the 1949 Rule V Draft.

-Genovese began his major league career on April 29, 1950, appearing as a pinch hitter for pitcher Ray Scarborough.
-He would walk against New York Yankees' pitcher Allie Reynolds in his first career plate appearance.
-In his next game, May 5, Genovese pinch hit for pitcher Mickey Harris and grounded out.
-He pinch ran for catcher Al Evans in his third and final game (May 6), scoring a run when Eddie Yost doubled him home two batters later.
+Genovese began his major league career on April 29, 1950, appearing for the Senators as a pinch hitter for pitcher Ray Scarborough.
+He walked against New York Yankees' pitcher Allie Reynolds in his first career plate appearance.
+In his next game, on May 5th, Genovese pinch hit for pitcher Mickey Harris and grounded out.
+He pinch ran for catcher Al Evans in his third and final game (May 6th), scoring a run when Eddie Yost doubled him home two batters later.

 Later in the 1950 season, he was sent to the Chattanooga Lookouts of the Class AA Southern Association.
-He played in 3 major league games with the Senators.
 He then played seven more seasons in the minor leagues and retired from playing.
 Genovese also managed the Tigres de México in 1956.